Al Ullman

-Albert Conrad Ullman (March 9, 1914 – October 11, 1986) was an American politician in the Democratic Party who represented in the United States House of Representatives from 1957 to 1981.
+Albert Conrad Ullman (March 9, 1914 – October 11, 1986) was an American politician.
+A member of the Democratic Party, he represented in the United States House of Representatives from 1957 to 1981.
 One of the most influential Oregonians ever to be elected to Congress, along with Senator Wayne Morse, Ullman presided over the powerful House Committee on Ways and Means during a period of time in which he was deeply involved in shaping national policy on issues relating to taxation, budget reform, federal entitlement programs, international trade, and energy.

 Background

 Ullman was born in Great Falls, Montana, and raised initially at Gildford, Montana, after which the family moved to Cathcart, near Snohomish, Washington, where his father ran a small country grocery store.
 Two of his grandparents were German immigrants, and the other two had emigrated from Bohemia, then part of the Austro-Hungarian Empire.
 In 1935, he graduated from Whitman College in Walla Walla, Washington (where he played football as a running end) with a degree in political science.
 After teaching American history and government at Port Angeles High School in Washington for two years, Ullman earned a master's degree in public law from Columbia University in 1939.

 Later, from 1942 to 1945, he served as a communications officer with the United States Navy in the South Pacific during World War II.
 After the war, Ullman settled in Baker, Oregon (now known as Baker City) where, having taught himself how to design and build houses, he worked as a builder and real estate developer in the early 1950s.